salesforce/eslint-config-lwc/README.md

 }
 ```

-For more details about configuration please refer to the dedicated section in the ESLint documentation: https://eslint.org/docs/user-guide/configuring#using-a-shareable-configuration-package
+For more details about configuration, please refer to the dedicated section in the ESLint documentation: https://eslint.org/docs/user-guide/configuring#using-a-shareable-configuration-package

 ## Configurations